Goldman's stock trading boom turns up heat on Morgan Stanley

-NEW YORK Goldman Sachs Group Inc's (GS.N) blockbuster performance in stock trading last quarter has some Wall Street watchers wondering whether it knocked rival Morgan Stanley (MS.N) out of the top spot in equities.
+NEW YORK, April 16 Goldman Sachs Group Inc's blockbuster performance in stock trading last quarter has some Wall Street watchers wondering whether it knocked rival Morgan Stanley out of the top spot in equities.

 Goldman was head-and-shoulders above Morgan Stanley for many years in stock trading, where the two banks compete aggressively to finance hedge funds' trading positions, win block trading mandates and gain bragging rights for the best technology.